foohyfooh/foohyfooh.github.io/_posts/2018-07-13-Virtana-Week-5.markdown

 |![Colour Space RGB](/images/virtana_posts/Colour_Spaces_RGB.png){:height="90px"}|![Colour Space BGR](/images/virtana_posts/Colour_Spaces_BGR.png){:height="90px"}|

-Lastly, I have started working with WebRTC to send images from the cameras that are in the simulation.
+Lastly, I have started working to output camera images and other data from the simualtion to be sent using WebRTC to a remote viewer.

 ## References